Klimaatlas/KAPy/docs/tutorials/Tutorial04.md

 5. Note the addition of the new `pr` tags to the `CORDEX` and `ERA5` inputs. `path` is the path to the files, including a `*` glob to allow for general pattern matching. `regex` is a regular expression used to describe the structure of the filenames - the bracketed section are the common elements in the filename. `internalVarName` is the internal representation of the variable - in this case, ERA5 calls precipitation `tp` rather than `pr` in CORDEX.

 6. We also want to do something with this input dataset, so we need to define some indicators that can use it as well.
 Modify the indicator section of `config.yaml` to look like the following and save the file, maintaining indenting.
 Here we have added two parallel indicators to `101` and `102` that work with `pr` rather than `tas`.
+Alternatively you can download a correctly formatted version of this file from [here](Tutorial04_files).

 ```
 id      name    units   variables       season  statistic       time_binning
 101     Annual mean temperature K       tas     annual  mean    periods